Phlebotomy Technician

 Clock Hours: 0 Lecture

-Students will be provided an overall orientation of Regional Center for Border Health, Inc./College of Health Careers and complete required student file forms.
-During this orientation, students will be provided a short overview of the course.
-Orientation to the computer lab and online medical library PubMed will be provided.
+Students will be provided an overall orientation of Regional Center for Border Health, Inc. College of Health Careers and complete required student file forms.
+During this orientation, students will be provided a short Medical Terminology course with an evaluation at the end of the course to measure understanding.
+Student will be taught how to “break down” medical terms using prefixes, root words and suffix’s to promote a basic understanding of the terminology used in the medical field.

 Review & Final Exam